 11. Hide the primary DNS server

 System administrators should ensure to hide the organization’s primary DNS server from the public view.
-As such, they should configure the DNS servers visible to the public as slaves while designating the primary DNS server to be master name server not visible to the public.
-A hidden or stealth master name server does not record the NS records in a DNS database that is accessible to the public.
+As such, they should configure the DNS servers visible to the public as slaves while designating the primary DNS server to be a master name server not visible to the public.
+A hidden or stealth master name server does not record the NS records in a DNS database accessible to the public.
 Only the slave name servers can be accessed publicly.
-As such, the slave and stealthy master architecture averts public interrogation of the name servers by zone or query transfer.
+The slave and stealthy master architecture avert public interrogation of the name servers by zone or query transfer.
 Also, the architecture ensures the integrity of DNS databases of the slave name servers remains intact since only the concealed master server can upgrade slave servers through the push operation.